WLKO: WRLX and WEZC

+WLYT

+In 1993, the moniker changed again to "Lite 102.9" as the station moved away from Barbra Streisand, Neil Diamond and Barry Manilow to soft adult contemporary artists such as Phil Collins, Elton John and Billy Joel.
+Once again, the call letters switched to WLYT in 1995.
+Over the years, as the definition of soft adult contemporary changed, WLYT evolved.
+The station played pop and lite rock music from the 1970s to present, with an occasional 1960s song.
+The nationally syndicated call-in and request show Delilah After Dark aired in the evenings.

 WLYT featured a "70's Flashback Weekend" every weekend since late 2004 through 2005, but discontinued this tradition after the slogan changed from "Continuous Lite Favorites" to "The Best Variety of Yesterday and Today".
 The station played Christmas music annually, with 'preview weekends' from early November through Thanksgiving, then a 24-hour Christmas format from Thanksgiving through Christmas Day.
 WLYT's main competitor was CBS Radio's WKQC.
 WLYT had changed its slogan from The Best Variety of Yesterday and Today to The Bright New Sound of Lite 102.9 in 2011.

-In late January 2008, WLYT changed its morning show to more closely resemble the Today show on NBC, with more talk geared toward women 25 to 54.
+In late January 2008, WLYT changed its morning show.
+It wanted to resemble the Today show on NBC, with more talk geared toward women 25 to 54.
 During the first hour, the talk was more hard news, becoming lighter as the morning show progressed and adding more music during work hours.
 The program schedule was altered as well.
 The show was discontinued in early 2010 with morning hosts Jim Shafer (who had moved to the station from WWMG in 2004) and Jen Byrum (morning host since 1999) being released.
-On April 13, 2010, Valentine in the Morning, a syndicated show from sister KBIG-FM in Los Angeles, made its debut.
+On April 13, 2010, Valentine in the Morning, a syndicated show from sister station KBIG-FM in Los Angeles, made its debut.
 A local host was planned for local segments of the show.